anilv/pandora/README.md

 Usage
 -----
 This gem only works for public users.
-All users who did not set 'make my listening activity private'
+All users who did not set 'make my listening activity private'.

 Usage Examples
 --------------
     require "rubygems"
     require "pandora"

-    # Initialize a new User
+    # Initialize a new User with the Pandora username
     user = Pandora::User.new("joe")

     # Get a user's bookmarked songs